fjp321/sassy/README.md

 This script assumes [amd gpus](https://wiki.gentoo.org/wiki/AMDGPU#USE_flags).
 Check link for compatibility.
 ## Todo
 - [ ] Update install.sh to exit on bad stage 3 checksum
-- [ ] Update install.sh to have arg for not including amd video card support
 - [ ] Add custom kernel support rather than genkernel all
 - [ ] Add gui set up
 - [ ] Update gui.sh to use dotfiles